 Confluence for requirements management

-Collecting and documenting requirements is most efficient with the help of a right tool.
+Collecting and documenting requirements is most efficient with the help of the right tool.
 If your development team uses Jira, there’s no reason why you shouldn’t try out its potential as a requirements management software.
-Even though it was designed as a tool for issue and project tracking, Jira combined with another Atlassian product, Confluence, can become the right tool for the job, as proved by worldwide experts like Tarun Sapra.
+Even though it was designed as a tool for the issue and project tracking, Jira combined with another Atlassian product, Confluence, can become the right tool for the job, as proved by worldwide experts like Tarun Sapra.
 You can use Confluence for general requirements gathering and project discussion on particular pages.
 Thanks to Confluence and Jira integration, you can create development issues directly from these requirements pages.
 That way, your team will be able to view requirements together with corresponding Jira tasks.
 Developers can use the wiki platform to view or edit the requirements, ensuring that all stakeholders stay up to speed.
 Confluence also ships with a Blueprint template to help teams in writing down requirements.

 A product requirements page in Confluence.
 Source: Atlassian Documentation